tugascrown204/clean-code-simulator/CONTRIBUTING.md

 3. Make your changes and commit them: `git commit -m 'Add new feature'`
 4. Push to the branch: `git push origin feature/YourFeature`
 5. Open a pull request to the main repository.
+6. Your pull request will be reviewed by the team, and feedback will be provided.

 ## Code of Conduct
 Please ensure that you read and follow the [Code of Conduct](CODE_OF_CONDUCT.md) in all interactions.